Prison Security Levels Guide

-An inmate’s security level is based off a thorough review of their Pre-Sentence Report.
-Prisoners with 10 years and more are assigned to low security prisons.
-Prisoners with 20 years or more are assigned to medium security prisons.
-While those prisoners with 30 years or more are assigned to high security level prisons.
+An inmate’s security level is based on a thorough review of their Pre-Sentence Report.
+Prisoners with 10 years and more are assigned to low-security prisons.
+Prisoners with 20 years or more are assigned to medium-security prisons.
+While those prisoners with 30 years or more are assigned to high-security level prisons.

 Every year federal prisoners are rescored.
 Any disciplinary actions that may have occurred over the past year can also result in a rescoring.
 These rescoring decisions are responsible by the inmate’s case manager.

 However, the point totals tend to be based on the person.
 Most of the time prisoners will spend years at their current prison home before transferring to a different security level prison.
 Inmates are not transferred every year.